 Career goals can frequently take on a life of their own.
 I often hear the words, “I should have a goal…” preceding many conversations I have with clients.
 I hear this when clients express feeling completely stuck and indecisive about a career choice or a career path.

 Feeling that we should have a clearly defined goal when it comes to career is not the same thing as creating a goal that is personally relevant, personally defined and personally valuable.
-Having a goal for goals' sake can disconnect us from the personal process that brings our goal(s) to life.
+Having a goal for goals' sake can disconnect us from the personal process, the direct engagement, that brings our goal(s) to life.

-When our focus, our expectations, our sense of self-worth, our internal narratives about success, progress or fulfillment are heavily focused on one intractable career goal, we can lose sight of the present moment and our living engagement in the personal process that brings our careers and goal(s) to life.
+When our focus, our expectations about work and career, our sense of self-worth, our internal narratives about success, progress or fulfillment are heavily focused on one intractable career goal, we can lose sight of the present moment and our living engagement in the personal process that brings our careers and goal(s) to life.
+This engagement includes gaining experiences and a variety of skills, discovering innate capacities, becoming aware of "how" we work.
+Engagement builds our ongoing relationship with work.

 When we live for goals that are primarily fueled by extrinsic motivation – social acceptance, recognition, respect, money, career advancement, self-esteem – we lose our personal connection, our personal involvement, motivation and striving.
-We lose the personal meaning of the process itself.
+We lose the personal meaning that keep our goals relevant and sustainable.

 When we are personally connected to the process of our lives, our goal(s) become feasible and meaningful by-products of that same process.